 You paid a lot for that Easter ham.
-Don’t waste the leftovers — or worse yet, ruin them by constant reheating.
-Ham is a versatile ingredient, and you can find lots of uses for leftover ham besides ham sandwiches.
-We have some thrifty ideas for making those leftovers into yummy new meals.
+Don’t waste those tasty leftovers — or worse yet, ruin them by constant reheating.
+Ham is a versatile ingredient, and you can find lots of uses for leftover ham besides cheese sandwiches.
+We found six thrifty ways to turn those Easter leftovers into yummy new meals.

 Casseroles use up not only your leftover Easter ham, but whatever else you have in your fridge or pantry.
-Make a budget-friendly week-night treat with ham and scalloped potatoes.
+Make a budget-friendly weeknight treat with ham and scalloped potatoes.
 After all, potatoes are cheap, too.
-Dice some up and toss it into your favorite mac-and-cheese recipe.
-Or go gourmet with a dish of Cheesy Gnocchi with Ham and Peas.
+Or, dice up some ham and toss it into your favorite mac-and-cheese recipe.
+You can go gourmet with a dish of cheesy gnocchi casserole, starring your leftovers.

 Soups aren’t only for winter, and they’re perfect for combining Easter leftovers with other cheap ingredients.
 How about split pea and ham soup?
-Use one of the recipes on this link, or try the one on the back of your package of split peas (also an economical buy).
+You can find more recipes on the back of your package of split peas (also an economical buy).
 Or check out the recipe on the bag of dry lentils or navy beans — bet your meaty ham bone will dress them right up.

-Pies: Make a main-dish pie, like your favorite quiche, or even a pot pie, using ham for the meat.
+Who doesn’t love pie?
+Make a main-dish pie, like your favorite quiche, or even a pot pie, using your leftover Easter ham for the meat.
 Buy extra eggs when they’re on sale for Easter for quiches and frittatas for more frugal meals.
-For something a little different, try this recipe for Ricotta, Ham and Scallion Tart.
+For something a little different, try this recipe for a ricotta, ham and scallion tart.

-Or, if you must go the sandwich route, at least change it up a little with a good ham salad.
+If you must go the sandwich route, at least change it up a little with a good ham salad.
 (You really don’t need a recipe, just mince the ham finely and add a little mayo and your favorite pickle relish.)
 For a fancy version of good ol’ ham-and-cheese, bake up a batch of croque monsieur.
 Work your leftover Easter ham into empanadas or calzones for some international flair.

 Note: Leftover ham should be kept refrigerated and used within 3-5 days.
 Or you can wrap it well and freeze if for up to a couple of months before the quality deteriorates.
-Be sure to thaw it in the refrigerator before using, say most food safety sites.
+Be sure to thaw it in the refrigerator before using.

 If you liked this article, you may also enjoy: